dCache/dcache-book2/config-SRM.md

 Both functions support transfer protocol negotiation.
 A client supplies a list of transfer protocols and the SRM server computes the TURL using the first protocol from the list that it supports.
 Function invocation on the Storage Element depends on implementation and may range from simple SURL to TURL translation to stage from tape to disk cache and dynamic selection of transfer host and transfer protocol depending on the protocol availability and current load on each of the transfer server load.

-The function `srmCopy` is used to copy files between SRM managed storage elements.
-If both source and target are local to the SRM, it performes a local copy.
+The function `srmCopy` is used to copy files between `SRM` managed storage elements.
+If both source and target are local to the `SRM`, it performes a local copy.
 There are two modes of remote copies:

--   PULL mode : The target SRM initiates an `srmCopy` request.
-Upon the client\\u0411\\u2500\\u2265s `srmCopy` request, the target SRM makes a space at the target storage, executes `srmPrepareToGet` on the source SRM.
-When the TURL is ready at the source SRM, the target SRM transfers the file from the source TURL into the prepared target storage.
-After the file transfer completes, `srmReleaseFiles` is issued to the source SRM.
+-   PULL mode : The target `SRM` initiates an `srmCopy` request.
+Upon the client\\u0411\\u2500\\u2265s `srmCopy` request, the target `SRM` makes a space at the target storage, executes `srmPrepareToGet` on the source `SRM`.
+When the TURL is ready at the source `SRM`, the target `SRM` transfers the file from the source TURL into the prepared target storage.
+After the file transfer completes, `srmReleaseFiles` is issued to the source `SRM`.

--   PUSH mode : The source SRM initiates an `srmCopy` request.
-Upon the client\\u0411\\u2500\\u2265s `srmCopy` request, the source SRM prepares a file to be transferred out to the target SRM, executes `srmPrepareToPut` on the target SRM.
-When the TURL is ready at the target SRM, the source SRM transfers the file from the prepared source into the prepared target TURL.
-After the file transfer completes, `srmPutDone` is issued to the target SRM.
+-   PUSH mode : The source `SRM` initiates an `srmCopy` request.
+Upon the client\\u0411\\u2500\\u2265s `srmCopy` request, the source `SRM` prepares a file to be transferred out to the target `SRM`, executes `srmPrepareToPut` on the target `SRM`.
+When the TURL is ready at the target `SRM`, the source SRM transfers the file from the prepared source into the prepared target TURL.
+After the file transfer completes, `srmPutDone` is issued to the target `SRM`.

 When a specified target space token is provided, the files will be located in the space associated with the space token.

-SRM Version 2.2 `srmPrepareToPut` and `srmCopy` PULL mode transfers allow the user to specify a space reservation token or a retention policy and access latency.
+`SRM` Version 2.2 `srmPrepareToPut` and `srmCopy` PULL mode transfers allow the user to specify a space reservation token or a retention policy and access latency.
 Any of these parameters are optional, and it is up to the implementation to decide what to do, if these properties are not specified.
 The specification requires that if a space reservation is given, then the specified access latency or retention policy must match those of the space reservation.

-The Data Transfer Functions are asynchronous, an initial SRM call starts a request execution on the server side and returns a request status that contains a unique request token.
-The status of request is polled periodically by SRM get request status functions.
+The Data Transfer Functions are asynchronous, an initial `SRM` call starts a request execution on the server side and returns a request status that contains a unique request token.
+The status of request is polled periodically by `SRM` get request status functions.
 Once a request is completed and the client receives the TURLs the data transfers are initiated.
-When the transfers are completed the client notifies the SRM server by executing `srmReleaseFiles` in case of `srmPrepareToGet` or `srmPutDone` in case of `srmPrepareToPut`.
+When the transfers are completed the client notifies the `SRM` server by executing `srmReleaseFiles` in case of `srmPrepareToGet` or `srmPutDone` in case of `srmPrepareToPut`.
 In case of `srmCopy`, the system knows when the transfers are completed and resources can be released, so it requires no special function at the end.

 Clients are free to cancel the requests at any time by execution of `srmAbortFiles` or `srmAbortRequest`.

-Request Status Functions
+REQUEST STATUS FUNCTIONS
 ------------------------

 The functions for checking the request status are: